ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 2.3.0 =
-- Add "Book Subtitle" field to all formats
+- Add "Book Subtitle" field and compatible to all output formats
-- Update tabs disposition and move ISBN field to Meta tab
+- Update tabs disposition and move "ISBN" field to "Meta" tab
 - Tested up to PHP 8.1

 = 2.2.0 =